 The problem is that you have leather like structures trying to hold bone together (healthy bone has a tensile strength similar to low grade steel).
 If there is any stress placed on the joint from trauma, or abnormal biomechanical functioning you can be sure the “leather” is going to give out first before the “steel” does.
 This is what causes capsulitis.

-Keep in mind that this problem can occur at any joint in the human body and even occurs in a number of places on the foot, but we are going to discuss the classic “capsulitis” as seen in the foot.
+Keep in mind that this problem can occur at any joint in the human body and even occurs in a number of places on the foot, but we are going to discuss the classic “foot capsulitis” as seen in the foot in the area of the metatarsal-phalangeal joint.
+As it turns out 1st metatarsal phalangeal capsulitis has its own name and is called turf toe.

 Below is a skeletal model of the bottom of the forefoot.
 Note the red checkered area; that is the plantar ligament that is part of the capsular ligament which actually surrounds the whole joint.
 I have highlighted the plantar ligament because that is the part of the capsular ligament that is most affected in this condition.